Replenio Help Center

 Does Replenio work with multiple locations?

 Yes.
 When creating a PO, you select which Shopify location will receive the inventory.
-The Free plan supports 1 location, Growth up to 5, and Pro unlimited.
+Locations are unlimited on every plan, including Free.

 Can I export my POs?